roc-ket-cod-er/CustomDevBoard/journal.md

 The switching converter is what I was talking about the problem yesterday, and not only is it painful with the schematic, but as there are so many things so densly packed, it is hard to get all the wires doing things even with all of these layers.

 **HOURS COMPLETED:4.5 (*TOTAL:10.5*)**

+## Day 3: A bit of studying (May 27)

+Just a did some studying of the schematics of the rp2350.
+I also thought of adding an H-bridge, so that you don't have to worry about external wiring.

+**HOURS COMPLETED: 1 (*TOTAL:11.5*)**